DMSLOG-Ai/vbs-api/README.md

 [Provide a few example requests and responses to demonstrate how to interact with the API.
 This could include sample curl commands or code snippets.]

-## Documentation

-For a more detailed API documentation, please refer to [API VBS Documentation](https://documenter.getpostman.com/view/15107629/2sA2r9VhiD#intro).

 ## Support

-For support, please email support@example.com or create an issue in this GitHub repository.
+For support, please email support.vbsapi@dmslog.io or create an issue in this GitHub repository.

 ## Contributing